MaxiLambda/cpg-test/README.md

 # cpg-test

-A Clojure library designed to help to debloat java (<11) projects.
+A Clojure tool designed to help to debloat java (<11) projects.

 ## Usage